 When you’re investing time to build a great social media strategy with engaging content, it can be frustrating when you see little interaction or no results on your social media channels.
 That’s why capturing the customers that are already on your site is so important.
 They are already interested in what your company does.
-Your website is your first impression.
-Put social media icons on your website to capture their interest and get them to follow, like, and share your content.
+Use your website to make a great your first impression by placing social media icons on your website to capture their interest and get them to follow, like, and share your content.

 Having social media like and share buttons can increase your social media mentions by a lot.
 But too many buttons placed up, down, left, right and in the middle of your pages can take away from the user’s experience and give the impression that the company doesn’t know what they’re doing or who their audience is.